RobertsLab/Paper-geoduck-eelgrass-OA/README.md

 ### admin
 Project presentation PDF, pre-print paper PDF

-### scripts-notebooks
-All R scripts for data analyses, Markdown notebooks for data processing steps not executed in R Scripts are numbered sequentially in order of execution, and names indicate contents/steps executed in each notebook.
-Each notebook also contains details.

 ### data
 Raw, QC'd and annotated data, organized into subdirectories by DIA, SRM and Environmental

+### images
+Screen shots of processes executed in GUIs, which are included in notebooks.

 ### results
 Plots and dataframes with statistical analysis results, organised into subdirectories by DIA, SRM and Environmetental data.

+### scripts-notebooks
+All R scripts for data analyses, Markdown notebooks for data processing steps not executed in R. Scripts are numbered sequentially in order of execution, and names indicate contents/steps executed in each notebook.